Master of Divinity & Master of Social Work

 Within the area of Intercultural Engagement & Action, Area Electives are designed to include intercultural immersion experiences.
 These experiences could be local or could involve travel in the US or internationally.
 The courses will also include preparation for the experience, a means of processing the experience as one engages in it, and a means of debriefing after the experience and discerning ways to incorporate the learnings in one’s vocation.

 Each MDiv student is required to participate in at least 6 continuing education programs.
 You get to choose which ones you attend—and there are lots to choose from.

 Adding a Concentration or Graduate Certificate

-You can focus your electives on contemplative practices and spiritual formation and obtain a Concentration in Formative Spirituality, the Spiritual Direction Graduate Certificate, or the Formative Spirituality Graduate Certificate.
+You can focus your electives on contemplative practices, or spiritual formation and obtain a 12-credit Concentration (Formative Spirituality) or dive deeper with a Graduate Certificate (Spiritual Direction, Formative Spirituality).
 These unique programs ground students in the contemplative tradition and offer another set of tools to use in congregations and the community.